Search sheldonbrown.com and sheldonbrown.org

 My favorite Sachs/SRAM hubs are discontinued models -- the 3 x 7 DualDrive, discontinued in 2000, and the S7 7-speed with drum brake, discontinued in 2010.

-I prefer the 3 x 7 over the more recent DualDrive models because it has pullchain shifting, no vulnerable clickbox, and is compatible with a drop-bar shifters.
-I have equipped the 3 x 7 on my Bike Friday with a 13-15-17-19-21-24-28 cassette.
-I intend to add a sprocket.
-To do this, I will have to dish the innermost sprocket, or bolt it onto the next one.
+Though the 3 x 7 has only as 7-speed cassette body, I prefer the 3 x 7 over the more recent DualDrive models because it has pullchain shifting, no vulnerable clickbox, and is compatible with a drop-bar shifters.
+I equipped the 3 x 7 on my Bike Friday with a 13-15-17-19-21-24-28 cassette, so the hub's high and low gears each gave me two more nicely-spaced speeds.
+Then I found a 33-tooth dished sprocket in Sheldon's basement and added that, widening the range -- see details about putting 8 sprockets on a 7-speed body here.
 The 3 x 7, unlike the later DualDrive models,can take an 11-tooth sprocket only after modifying the cassette body or adding a spacer as described here.
+Bike Friday provided this modification on its bicycles.

-The S7 7-speed hub has very evenly spaced drive ratios, which I could set up for an overall range from 27 through 82 gear inches.
+The S7 7-speed hub can be set up for an overall range from 27 through 82 gear inches.
 The weight of the drum-brake version is reasonable, thanks to the aluminum shell.
 I plan to build an S7 into a wheel for a Raleigh Twenty.

 I have spares of both hubs or I wouldn't be using them.